AnTr24/TheShadyBunch/1. Player Characters/Leia.md

 > | Party Cat | [[Patchclaw]]

 # Leia Skownan
-Leia is a small child that does crimes.
+- Leia does crimes but has her heart in a good place
+- The second youngest of the group (?)
+- After the event of the [[Crystal Nightmares]], she learned that she is the last of her people
+- Absolutely chaotic and adventurous that *some* of her ideas concerns the group

 ## Appearance
-A small half-elf girl with long light-blue hair adorned with a white headband.
-She notably wears a blue scarf and "booties" while traveling.
-She stows a pair of scimitars on her sides.
+Leia is a small 3'8" half-elf girl with long light-blue hair adorned with a white headband and light purple eyes.
+She notably wears a blue scarf and has a rabbit head tattoo at the back of her right hand.

 ## Story
 - 420g cheese